cassiancc/Item-Descriptions/README.md

 If you have [Jade](https://modrinth.com/mod/jade) or [WTHIT](https://modrinth.com/mod/wthit) installed, blocks and entities will also show descriptions when Ctrl is held.

+## Enchantment Descriptions

+Item Descriptions supports descriptions for enchantments as well, with descriptions for every vanilla enchantments included.
+Item Descriptions prefers its own descriptions, but will support mods that support [Enchantment Descriptions](https://modrinth.com/mod/enchantment-descriptions) out of the box.

 ## Installation

 Item Descriptions is a completely clientside mod for Fabric and NeoForge.